akpw/efst/README.md

                         Name of EFST Config entry to show
 ```

-An additional EncFS configuration could be added with ```efsc register``` command.
+Additional EncFS configurations could be added with ```efsc register``` command.
 For example, to create a ciphertext backend storage with plaintext file names:

 ```
     $ efsc register -ce PlainFileNames -na Plain # creates a EFST configuration entry